WPBeginner

 You can choose the one that best suits your needs.

-Note: You need to use only one of these methods on your website to avoid double tracking of page views in your Google Analytics account.
+Note: You need to use only one of these methods on your website to avoid double tracking of pageviews in your Google Analytics account.

-Method 1.
-Google Analytics for WordPress by MonsterInsights
+Method 1: Google Analytics for WordPress by MonsterInsights

-MonsterInsights is available as both, a paid premium plugin, and a free version.
+It is the easiest and by far the best way to add Google Analytics to WordPress (for all users, beginners, and experts alike).
+MonsterInsights is available as both a paid premium plugin and a free version.
 In this tutorial, we will be using the MonsterInsights free version.

 Let’s get started.

 The first thing you need to do is install and activate the MonsterInsights plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-MonsterInsights setup wizard
+Launch setup wizard

 First, you will be asked to choose a category for your website (a business website, blog, or online store).
-Select one and then click on ‘Save and Continue’ button.
+Select one and then click on the ‘Save and Continue’ button.

-Next, you need to click on the ‘Connect MonsterInsights’ button.
+Simply click on the ‘Connect MonsterInsights’ button.

-Connect MonsterInsights
+Connect MonsterInsights with your site

 Next, you will be asked to allow MonsterInsights to access your Google Analytics account.